-- 1. Political environment political environment in the Baltic States is currently stable. - Shifting regulation current government implementing EU regulation, particularly on Insurance Distribution (IDD) and General Data Protection Regulation (GDPR) require additional resources and dedication for implementation, with no option to delay the implementation due to high fines and reputational impact. - Competitive market environment markets continue to be competitive, although average premium especially in motor lines has increased, insurers will compete on internal efficiency level and costs in order to generate positive UW results.
-Ongoing market consolidation might lead to loss of competitive market share (importance of scale in the Baltic market). - 4.
-Demographical situation high migration due to comparably low wages and continuing population aging might trigger a need for different products we offer as well as number of possible clients will decrease constantly. - 5.
+- 1. Political environment political environment in the Baltic States is currently stable. - 2.
+Shifting regulation current government implementing EU regulation, particularly on Insurance Distribution (IDD) and General Data Protection Regulation (GDPR) require additional resources for contribution. - Competitive market environment markets continue to be competitive, although average premium especially in motor lines has increased, insurers will compete on internal efficiency level and costs in order to generate positive UW results.
+Ongoing market consolidation might lead to loss of competitive market share (importance of scale in the Baltic market).

+- 4. Demographical situation high migration due to comparably low wages and continuing population aging might trigger a need for different products we offer as well as number of possible clients will decrease constantly. - 5.
 The possible impact to the business model of ERGO by changed customers' behaviour and needs in terms of digitalization.